TakumaKawahara/ML-StudyGroup/README.md

-# ML-StudyGroup
+# Machine Learning Study Group 2018 (MLSG18)
-Machine Learning (Foundation) Study Group for Hardware Engineer.
+Machine Learning Study Group for Hardware Engineer.

 This repository is for record of “Machine Learning (Foundation) Study Group for Hardware Engineer”.